Southampton-RSG-Training/shell-novice/_episodes/04-script.md

 ---
-layout: page
 title: Shell Scripts
-minutes: 15
+teaching: 15
+exercises: 5
+questions:
+- "How can I save and re-use commands?"
+objectives:
+- "Write a shell script that runs a command or series of commands for a fixed set of files."
+- "Run a shell script from the command line."
+- "Write a shell script that operates on a set of files defined by the user on the command line."
+- "Create pipelines that include user-written shell scripts."
+keypoints:
+- "Save commands in files (usually called shell scripts) for re-use."
+- "`bash [filename]` runs the commands saved in a file."
+- "`$@` refers to all of a shell script’s command-line arguments."
+- "`$1`, `$2`, etc., refer to the first command-line argument, the second command-line argument, etc."
+- "Place variables in quotes if the values might have spaces in them."
+- "Letting users decide what files to process is more flexible and more consistent with built-in Unix commands."
 ---
-> ## Learning Objectives
->
-> *   Write a shell script that runs a command or series of commands for a fixed set of files.
-> *   Run a shell script from the command line.
-> *   Write a shell script that operates on a set of files defined by the user on the command line.
-> *   Create pipelines that include user-written shell scripts.
-{: .objectives}

 We are finally ready to see what makes the shell such a powerful programming environment.
 We are going to take the commands we repeat frequently and save them in files